 The Padiham - Hapton Directory is produced by St. Margaret's, Hapton and St. Leonard's, Padiham.
 It is intended to be helpful although it's not comprehensive.
-Dec.
-2013Padiham Hapton Directory
+Oct.
+2014Padiham Hapton Directory

 9.30am Holy Communion with Cornerstone Club and Crowning of the Rose Queen

 at St. Leonard's.